Lower bounds for graph bootstrap percolation via properties of polynomials: Introduction

 and combined it with \eqref{eq:simple_lowerbd} to show that $m(Q_d,r) = \frac{d^{r-1}}{r!} + \Theta_{d \to \infty}(d^{r-2})$, settling a conjecture of~\cite{MR2214907}.
 Prior to~\cite{MorrisonNoel}, the best known lower bounds for $m(Q_d,r)$ were only linear in $d$.

-The purpose of this article is to introduce a simple approach based on polynomial method for proving lower bounds for $m_e(G,r)$.
-We will use this method to settle a problem of Morrison and Noel~\cite{MorrisonNoel} by determining $m_e(G,r)$ for the multidimensional tori.
-Moreover, we provide an alternative and simpler proof for the case of the hypercube, and more generally, the multidimensional grid, which were originally established in~\cite{MorrisonNoel}.
+The purpose of this article is to introduce a simple \b{method} based on \b{the fact that a non-zero polynomial of degree $r$ has at most $r$ roots} for proving lower bounds for $m_e(G,r)$.
+We will use this method to settle a problem of Morrison and Noel~\cite{MorrisonNoel} by determining $m_e(G,r)$ for the multidimensional tori \b{(Theorem~\ref{thm:tori})}.
+Moreover, we provide an alternative and simpler proof for the case of the hypercube, and more generally, the multidimensional grid \b{(Theorem~\ref{thm:grid})}, which were originally established in~\cite{MorrisonNoel}.

+\b{Applying this property of polynomials to percolation seems very natural, and indeed as an anonymous referee pointed out to us, Balister et al.~\cite{Balister2018LineP} have used it recently to determine the size of the minimal percolating set of $d$-dimensional integer grid in a slightly different context of the line percolation model. }